 Awesome view from Fort Lovrijenac

 I suppose the view from Fort Lovrijenac overlooking the City Wall will be equally majestic and so I made my way across.
-Then the rain started to pour like no tomorrow with big rain drops inflicting pain to my face.
+Then the rain started to pour like no tomorrow with big raindrops inflicting pain on my face.

 Once again, the waves reminded me of the power of nature, one very scary experience as I could have been swept away.
 I was very taken aback by the crashing waves but not sure how I still managed to click the shutter.

 Indeed, the view from Fort Lovrijenac is really out of this world.
 Just look at these pictures and video!

 The city wall walk which is around 2km long left me totally enchanted by the Pearl of the Adriatic Sea.
 I couldn’t find any better words to describe its beauty myself.
 This place is just so dazzling.

 The heavy rain and strong wind became more and more unbearable that I decided to retreat to a sheltered place, which is none other than the Tourist Information.
 That’s when I realised I was the only one out in the rain at Fort Lovrijenac…

 I went on to take more pictures around the Old Town when the rain isn’t that heavy, before boarding a bus back to rest.